suvidsahay/GoRestAPI/README.md

  ## Starting the web server

- The web server can be started as shown below.
+ The web server can be started as shown below(assuming Go 1.13 is installed.
 By default it listens for HTTP connections on port 5000, so point your client at `localhost:5000`.